 The different types of zipper

-- Concealed zip – typically used for dresses and tops, concealed zips do what the name suggests: sewn in properly, they look invisible on the right side of your clothing.
-Most concealed zips are made from nylon and can be easily damaged, so be careful when working with and using them!
+- Invisible zip – typically used for dresses and tops, concealed zips do what the name suggests: sewn in properly, they look invisible on the right side of your clothing.
+Most invisible zips are made from nylon and can be easily damaged, so be careful when working with and using them!
 You will need a foot for your machine that is specifically for concealed zips in order to properly install them though and this isn’t the same as a regular zipper foot.

 - Jeans zip – designed exactly for the purpose it suggests, jeans zips are the ones you’ll ideally want when working with denim.
 They tend to be brass zips with the typical stubby zipper pull you’ll find on most jeans – and often they’re on a denim or navy coloured zipper tape.